hyklux/portfolio-mmoserver-cpp-boost-asio/README.md

 }
 ```
 - The Zone module has a Tick function.
-- The Tick function is a function that is repeatedly executed at the promised cycle and continuously updates the state of the world, players, NPCs, etc.
+- The Tick function is a function that is repeatedly executed at the promised cycle and continuously updates the state of the world, players, NPCs and etc.
 ``` c++
 void ZoneServer::RunTick()
 {